tito-arch/BABC-2/content/posts/conversational-ai-dangerous-ai-the-journey-to-ai-conciousness.md

 Here is how it worked:

-Suppose a computer and a person were to be questioned about a specific topic and their answers evaluated by a human without them knowing which answers came from either.
+Suppose a computer and a person were questioned about a specific topic and their answers evaluated by a human without them knowing which solutions came from either.
 Would they be able to distinguish between the human and the computer?

 When the evaluator could not distinguish between the two, the computer was considered to have Artificial Intelligence.